JMMC-OpenDev/jMCS_old/README.md

 jMCS
 ====

-Java framework to homogenize your GUI across all the 3 main desktop OS, and further integrates your app to them.
+Java framework from http://www.jmmc.fr, to homogenize your GUI across all the 3 main desktop OS, and further integrates your app to them.

 Its primary goal is to centralize all GUI apps shared functionalities (e.g menubar handling, about box window, ...) in order to provide end users with a more consistent, feature-reach, desktop-class application family, as integrated as possible across Linux, Mac OS X and Windows, while freeing you developers of this tedious work !